Welcome back to the brand new school year. We all hope you have had a relaxing but enjoyable summer holiday.

 It is impossible to find owners of jumpers or cardigans without names as they are all identical so please make sure all uniform is labelled.

-Mr North now takes PE outside on Fridays.
-Children must have their kits in school for both of these days.
+Mr North takes PE outside on Thursdays.
+Children must have their kits in school.

 Any child with ear-rings must either remove them before the lesson or take them out at home on that morning.